-- 1) You are a driver who is either an agent of your employer or paid on commission and you: - Distribute meat, vegetable, fruit, or bakery products. - Distribute beverages (other than milk), or b) - Pick up and deliver laundry or dry cleaning. - 2) You are a full-time life insurance sales agent whose principal business activity is selling life insurance or annuity contracts, or both, primarily for one life insurance company. - 3) You work at home on materials or goods furnished by your employer.
-Your employer must furnish specifications for the work to be done and the work must be returned to your employer or a person named by your employer. - 4) You are a full-time traveling or city salesperson and you turn in orders to your employer from wholesalers, retailers, contractors, or operators of hotels, restaurants, or other similar establishments.
+- 1) You are a driver who is either an agent for someone else or paid on commission and you: - a) Distribute meat, vegetable, fruit, or bakery products, - b) Distribute beverages (other than milk), or - c) Pick up and deliver laundry or dry cleaning. - You are a full-time life insurance sales agent whose principal business activity is selling life insurance or annuity contracts, or both, primarily for one life insurance company. - 3) You work at home on materials or goods supplied by someone else.
+That person must provide guidelines for the work you do, and you must return the work to that person or someone else named by that person. - 4) You are a full-time traveling or city salesperson who works only for one firm or person (except for sideline sales activities).
+You turn in orders from customers who are wholesalers, retailers, contractors, or operators of hotels, restaurants, or other similar establishments.
 The goods sold must be merchandise for resale or supplies for use in the buyer's business operation.
 This work must be your principal business activity.

-If you are a statutory employee, you will receive a Form W-2 from your employer with the box in box 15 checked to indicate "Statutory employee."
+If you are a statutory employee, you will receive a Form W-2 from your employer with box 13 checked to indicate "Statutory employee."